Master of Arts in Arts Therapy (Clinical) Course Outline

 - 'The Arts in Therapy', or arts psychotherapy, which involves using the arts within the psychotherapeutic relationship as a powerful mode of expression and agent of change.

 Students will gain an understanding of how an arts therapist can work along this spectrum, taking into account the population they are working with as well as a range of other factors.

 It is a highly innovative programme offering a variety of creative arts modalities.
 Applicants are expected to be comfortable or familiar with at least one of these when entering the programme, and to achieve a basic grounding in the other creative modalities during the programme.
 The programme supports students to develop culturally sensitive practices responsive to the Māori worldview as well as other cultures.

 The Master of Arts in Arts Therapy (Clinical) (MAAT) is a two-year, full-time programme that is currently offered in Auckland only.
 The seminar delivery pattern is six intensive seminars during the first year and four during the second year of study.

 Intensive weekend and 4-5 day seminars are held between four and six times annually to enable students to:

 - Engage in theoretical and experiential learning with faculty, peers, and local and international practitioners.

 - Participate in group processes and self-reflexive practices.

 - Build clinical, research, and presentation skills.

-- Psychology of Arts Therapy
+Master of Arts in Arts Therapy (Clinical)